Posts

 Image

-The wild colors of the sunset over Lake Brownwood - License our images here .
+The wild colors of the sunset over Lake Brownwood seen from our campsite - License our images here .
 Lake Brownwood State Park in central Texas was a nice place to camp.
 Those days there were amazing sunsets.
 Fiery, bloody, wild.
 The hot colors of the West.
 Clouds come floating into my life, no longer to carry rain or usher storm, but to add color to my sunset sky.
 Rabindranath Tagore

-A different trip: Ports of call in our Alaska cruise "adventure"
+Photos from a different trip: Ports of call in our Alaska cruise "adventure"

 Image